zsolutions-io/aleo-dcp/README.md

 }
 ```

 *This is a very simplified marketplace to focus on the `data_custody_protocol.aleo` program usage.
-This is why private seller/buyer and offers are not shown here.*
+This is why seller/buyer privacy as well as offers are not implemented here.*

 ## Future Improvements

-- **Multiple access**
+- **Allow any amount of *request* steps, amount defined at `custody` step**